degrace1/Autonomous-Line-Tracking-Car/network/README.md

 r = 11.0;

-// make object using car conditions carStateEx = CarState(CAR_ID, direction, speed, ultrasonic, othercars, x, y, r); //note: no default constructer since python is cant have overloaded functions :(
+// make object using car conditions
+//note: no default constructer since python is cant have overloaded functions :( carStateEx = CarState(CAR_ID, direction, speed, ultrasonic, othercars, x, y, r);
 ```
 ### Updating:
 The moving, ultrasound, and object detection functions will write and modify parameters in the carState.
 After all writes, these functions should call the **send** function to update the state in the server
 ```
-// server IP address and port will be global constants at top of main file address = '127.0.0.1' port = 6789
+// server IP address and port will be global constants at top of main file -> my aws server will have static public ip when running address = '127.0.0.1' port = 6789